obi-a/uptime_monitor/README.md

 Only standard attributes for an element can be included in the hash, for example a div can only include all or any of the following attributes id, class, lang, dir, title, align, onclick, ondblclick, onmousedown, onmouseup, onmouseover, onmousemove, onmouseout, onkeypress, onkeydown, onkeyup.

-Custom or data attributes cannot be included, for example to specify a div by data attributes, for example
+Custom or data attributes cannot be included, for example
 ```html
 <div data-brand="toyota">
 ```